Coronavirus Testing Backlogs Continue As Laboratories Struggle To Keep Up With Demand

 "As you might expect, delays in delivering test results are going to occur as incoming specimens can outpace capacity on any given day," LabCorp spokesman Mike Geller wrote in a statement.

-But the testing problems are hardly limited to private companies.
+The testing problems are hardly limited to private companies.
 Hospital labs as well as state and local and public health labs are also experiencing backlogs and delays.

 "It's a giant mess," Wroblewski says.
 "There's no way around it."